 I’m Overwhelmed with Appreciation

 I thanked the good-hearted bus driver.
 I brought him a bag of organic chocolate covered almonds the next day.
 I’m grateful for his silent reminder to be firm in my resolve to be true to myself, even if it means never seeing my children again.
 After all, being true to my Self is the only way to heal from religious bigotry.
 Integrity to my principles enables the Universe to fill my life with caring and loving people — just like the empathic bus driver — for whom I am truly overwhelmed with appreciation.
+I am eternally grateful for the kindness of strangers.

 > As defined by the JWORG Society in their official theological magazine, The Watchtower.
 The large page numbers (402) are a result of the 24 annual journals being bound into one volume upon year-end.
 The practice of page continuation between journals has been discontinued in recent years.